alexeiddg/MVC-Hospital/README.md

 Program Notes:
 - The db is created and dropped each time the spring boot application is run

+Workflow for the Enfermera class
+- CRUD for enfermeras
+- Read citas assigned to them

+Workflow for the Paciente class
+- CRUD for pacientes
+- CRUD for citas

+Workflow for the Medico class
+- CRUD for medicos
+- See assigned citas

 Workflow for the Administrador class
 - Create, See and Delete Medicos; Manage medicos